Billa II: Development

-In 2008, reports claimed that Soundarya Rajinikanth was planning to make a follow-up after noting Billas commercial success, to be produced by Ocher Studios in association with Warner Bros.
-However, the sequel did not materialise and the idea was dropped, with Ajith Kumar, Vishnuvardhan and Soundarya getting busy with other projects.

-In 2010, sources confirmed that Vishnuvardhan had finished penning the script for a prequel, which would star Ajith Kumar as the titular character again, and would commence in 2011.
-The project became officially announced in late 2010, after Ajith Kumar signed up to the prequel and first production poster were published to the media.
+In 2010, it was confirmed that Vishnuvardhan, the director of Billa (2007), had finished penning the script for a prequel, which would star Ajith Kumar as the title character again, and would commence in 2011.
+The project was officially announced in late 2010, after Ajith Kumar signed up to the prequel and first production poster were published to the media.
 Further details were disclosed, with Suresh Balaje, son of producer and actor K. Balaji, who produced the original Billa with Rajinikanth, and George Pius from Wide Angle Creations banner, being confirmed as the producer, who would associate with Mumbai-based IN Entertainment Limited, a Hinduja group company.
-The entire production team of the Billa remake, including cinematographer Nirav Shah, editor A. Sreekar Prasad and music director Yuvan Shankar Raja, were announced to be retained for the sequel.
+The entire production team of the Billa remake, including cinematographer Nirav Shah, editor A. Sreekar Prasad and music director Yuvan Shankar Raja, were announced to be retained for the prequel.

-In a turn of events, Vishnuvardhan opted out of the project citing that his dates clashed with the making of his Telugu film, Panjaa (earlier titled as The Shadow).
-Chakri Toleti who directed the 2009 Kamal Haasan-Mohanlal starrer Unnaipol Oruvan was subsequently signed on by the producers to direct the venture.
-In May 2011, Chakri Toleti held his first press conference stating that production would begin in late June 2011 and revealing that "Billa 2 would focus on how David, an ordinary man from the coastal Thoothukudi in South Tamil Nadu, becomes Billa, a dreaded underworld don".
+In a turn of events, Vishnuvardhan opted out of the project since his dates clashed with the making of his Telugu film, Panjaa (earlier titled as The Shadow).
+Chakri Toleti, who previously directed the 2009 film Unnaipol Oruvan, was subsequently signed on by the producers to direct the venture.
+In May 2011, Toleti held his first press conference stating that production would begin in late June 2011 and revealing that "Billa 2 would focus on how David, an ordinary man from the coastal Thoothukudi in South Tamil Nadu, becomes Billa, a dreaded underworld don".
 David's character was afterwards widely reported to be either a refugee from Tamil Eelam or a Tamilian from Sri Lanka.
 Both the director and the producer refused to confirm the statements, disclosing only that the film would depict David's journey over a period of five years.